-Children have many opportunities to contribute to community life and to take responsibility around school.
+Children have many opportunities to contribute to community life and take responsibility around school.

 Educational visits allow children to gain experience beyond the classroom and promote independence.
-We have many different visits at Diamond Hall including a residential to Derwent Hill and theatre experiences in London.
-Visits also take place within the curriculum to support and enhance learning in certain areas.
+We have many different visits including a residential visit to Derwent Hill.
+Visits also take place within the currrciulum to support and enhance learning in certain areas.

-The school is very proud to support several charities.
-We have hosted coffee mornings to raise money for MacMillan, children have donated food for harvest festival which is distributed to local people.
-We also regularly take part in national fundraising events such as Children in Need and Red Nose Day.
+The school is very proud to support many charities.
+We have hosted coffee mornings to raise money, children have donated food to local food banks and we also take part in national fundraising events such as Children in Need.

-The children show initiative and are willing to take on responsibility to improve aspects of school life.
-We have a school council, with one elected member per class.
-They take the views of their peers to school council meetings and take on the role of monitors during lunchtime sessions.
+The children show initiative and are willing to take on the responsibility to improve aspects of school life.
+We have a school council with one elected member from each class.
+They each take the views of their peers to school council meetings.

 Children willingly participate enthusiastically in life beyond the school day.
-We offer a number of after school activities with a wide range of clubs such as sport, music, art, computing and writing.
-The clubs are inclusive and attended by many children from across the school.
-The children enjoy the after school clubs and parents like the variety and range that are offered.
+We offer a number of after school activities, including sport activities, art and choir.
+The clubs are inclusive and attended by many children across all years of school.

-We help our children make progress in developing those essential personal qualities for future life and the world of work with activities including: business and enterprise masterclasses, enabling enterprise projects, cycling proficiency courses, IMPs (injury minimisation programmes) and older children supporting younger children schemes.
+We help our children to make good progress in developing those essential and personal qualities for future life and the world of work with business masterclasses, raising aspiration projects, cycling proficiencey classes and our injury minimisation programme.

 Activities are planned throughout the year for children to engage in artistic, sporting and cultural opportunities.